e2e-boilerplate/utils/README.md

 Default page size is `2` aproximately enough for `200` repositories.

 ## Generate
 Get all repositories name.
-If you have more repositories increase the `--pages` param.
+If you have more repositories increase the `--pages` param. e.g. 2 for (100 > repository < 200).

         npm run repos
         npm run repos -- --pages 3 --username=your_github_org_or_username